 Tiraz Center, often known simply as Tiraz, is a community organization based in the Jordanian capital of Amman and seeks to explore another aspect of Jordanians’ and Palestinians’ shared history: common aspects of their cultural identity that go back centuries.
-Tiraz, which also goes by the names “Arab Dress Center Society in Jordan” and “Widad Kawar Home for Arab Dress,” itself as “dedicated to promote and preserve the disappearing Arab Textile Heritage.”
+Tiraz, which also goes by the names “Arab Dress Center Society in Jordan” and “Widad Kawar Home for Arab Dress,” describes itself as “dedicated to promote and preserve the disappearing Arab Textile Heritage.”

 According to Tiraz, Arab textiles played a role in “cultural and family affiliation, birth, marriage and death, as well as social structure” throughout the 19th and 20th centuries.
 However, the cultural center argues that the creation of Israel, the Arab-Israeli Wars, and the displacement of hundreds of thousands of Palestinians — the Nakba — redefined embroidery’s significance for the region.
 Jordanians and Palestinians started looking at the art through a new lens.